Kelapa Gading: Residential

 Kelapa Gading as a residential area is generally targeted toward the middle to upper market, though there are exceptions with non-gated residences.
-Artha Gading Villa and Kuta residence in Bukit Gading Villa are up-market areas in the location.
+The residences of Kuta and Artha Gading Villa in Bukit Gading Villa are up-market areas in the location.
 The prime location and luxury contribute to the price factor.
 About 65% of the residents of Kelapa Gading are Chinese Indonesians.
 Since the late 1990s, vertical residences started to be built in Kelapa Gading.
 Starting from Kondominium Menara Kelapa Gading on the east gate, Wisma Gading Permai, to Gading Mediterranean Residences.
 After that, more apartment buildings continued to fill Kelapa Gading.

 Commercial

 Kelapa Gading is famous amongst food lovers as varieties of Indonesian food like Chinese food, Minang food and Javanese food, as well as non-Indonesian cuisine such as Thai, Japanese and Western foods.
 The central point in Kelapa Gading is an area known as Gading Food City 6.16022°S 106.90624°E. The Jakarta Fashion & Food Festival is annually held in several locations of this area.

 The district of Kelapa Gading contains multiple shopping malls.
 Some of the well-known malls in the district include Mal Kelapa Gading (the first and the largest shopping mall in Kelapa Gading, opened in 1990 by PT Summarecon Agung), Mal Artha Gading, Kelapa Gading Trade Center, Bella Terra, and Mall of Indonesia.

-Kelapa Gading is popular for its nightlife, with several bars and entertainment places that open up until late night.
-Kelapa Gading is also known as the world's capital of Bakmi (meat noodle) as there is a large variety of Bakmi noodles that can be found, such as noodles from Bangka, Makassar, Pontianak, Japanese ramen, Korean-styled noodles, and others.
+Kelapa Gading is popular for its nightlife, with several bars and entertainment places that open up until late at night.
+Known as the world's capital of Bakmi (meat noodle), Kelapa Gading provides a large variety of Bakmi noodles that can be found, such as noodles from Bangka, Makassar, Pontianak, Japanese ramen, Korean-styled noodles, and others.